Galictis: Names

 The generic name Galictis joins two Greek words: galē (γαλῆ, "weasel") and iktis (ἴκτις, marten/weasel).
 Compare the word Galidictis (a mongoose genus).

 The common name grison is from a French word for "gray", a variant of gris, also meaning "gray".

 Locally, in Spanish, it is referred to as a huroncito (literally "little ferret") or grisón.
 In Portuguese, it is a furão.

 Description

 Grisons measure up to 60 cm in length, and weigh between 1 and 3 kg.
 The lesser grison is slightly smaller than the greater grison.
 Grisons generally resemble a honey badger, but with a smaller, thinner body.
 The pelage along the back is a frosted gray with black legs, throat, face, and belly.
 A sharp white stripe extends from the forehead to the back of the neck.

 Habitat

 They are found in a wide range of habitats from semi-open shrub and woodland to low-elevation forests.
 They are generally terrestrial, burrowing and nesting in holes in fallen trees or rock crevices, often living underground.
 They are omnivorous, consuming fruit and small animals (including mammals).
-Little is known about grison behaviour for multiple reasons, including that their necks are so wide compared to their heads, that has made radio tracking problematic.
+Little is known about grison behaviour for multiple reasons, one of which is that their necks are so wide compared to their heads.
+This has made radio tracking problematic.